harrycresswell/harry/site/content/notes/TIL04-new-gatsby-sanity-project.md

 +++
-title = "TIL #4 Create new Gatsby site to use with Sanity CMS" date = "2019-08-05T11:32:35+02:00" description = "How to configure Gatsby to play nice with Sanity.
+title = "Set up a Gatsby project with Sanity" date = "2019-08-05T11:32:35+02:00" description = "How to configure Gatsby to play nice with Sanity.
 Including configuring the gatsby-source-sanity plugin and some cool extra development features that ship with Sanity." slug = "til-04-new-gatsby-site-sanity-cms"